nicktagliamonte/In-the-City/README.md

   - Failure against a neutral or adversarial npc initiates combat with that npc
   - Attempts at theivery modify the player alignment.
 Stealing from a bad guy increases alignment, stealing from a good guy decreases it.
 - A lockpicking mechanic which enters a 'guess the number' minigame to attempt to pick a lock.
 The number of guesses is based on a skill check from the players intelligence score, and the upper bound for a number to guess is based on a field in the adjacency object.
+- Player leveling mechanics which increment the player and party attributes, calculate the xp needed to get to the next level, and scales the xp received based on player level.

 Some character names or attributes are pulled from things I was watching at the time I made them, which will not be a feature of the final game:
 - The party member is named chunky [see Tim Robinson sketch: "What do you do???"]